 Build Positive Relationships

-When teachers build positive relationships with their students, it fosters a sense of trust and mutual respect.
 Students are more likely to follow classroom rules and guidelines when they feel valued, understood, and respected by their teacher.
-Positive relationships create a supportive and nurturing classroom environment where students feel safe to take risks, ask questions, and express themselves freely.
+Positive relationships create a supportive classroom environment where students feel safe to take risks, ask questions, and express themselves freely.

 Reward Positive Behaviour